 In any organisation, large or small, three fundamental systems of record form the business backbone; accounting and finance, customer relationship management and HR and employee management.

 Many businesses now take a strategic approach to managing these key areas by using cloud technologies to run their accounting and finance processes in real-time, as well as manage their customer relationships.

 However, many businesses continue to persist with a more reactive approach to HR.
-That’s why it’s time to start building your own human resources strategic plan (otherwise known as an HR strategy or strategic plan).
+That’s why it’s time to start building your own human resources strategic plan (otherwise known as an HR strategy).
 Failing to plan is the same as planning to fail when it comes to managing your people.
-Here are five essential reasons why you need to think strategically about human resources.

-HR is the department in every business that finds and trains employees.
-They also help with conflict resolution, employee benefits, retention and development.
+An HR department in every business is responsible for finding and training employees.
+Besides that, they also help with conflict resolution, employee benefits, employee retention and development.
 A human resource strategy plan is taking those responsibilities and making sure they meet the goals, mission and future needs of the company.